ALL ABOUT COLD WEATHER OUTDOOR CAT SHELTERS

 - Shelter Insulation

 Insulating materials inside the shelter will increase the comfort and warmth of the cats by trapping their body heat.
 The material must be dry and loose, so that the cats can burrow into and underneath it.
 Blankets, towels, flat newspapers, etc., retain wetness and should not be used because the cats can only lie on top of these materials, they actually absorb body heat instead of reflecting it and will make the cat colder.
-Straw (not hay) is the best, while shredded newspaper will also work.
+Straw (not hay) is the best, while shredded newspaper will also work but is not ideal.
 You can get loose STRAW inexpensively and sometimes for free at OK Feed (3701 E Ft Lowell Rd), and inexpensive straw bales are available at all feed stores.
 A bale is enough for MANY shelters so if you know others feeding cats, maybe they can share the expense of a bale with you.
 Straw is better than hay because it can absorb more moisture and is less prone to mold or rot.
 Insulation materials should only be used if the shelter can be periodically checked to see if they have gotten damp or too dirty and need to be replaced.
 If you can't, it's better not to use anything except the shelter itself. (from www.neighborhoodcats.org)